akashebaev-ux/flat_app/README.md

 <img width="900" alt="PEP8 end" src="https://github.com/user-attachments/assets/5144b68a-9ffe-42a7-b8ed-b73af7b87145">

 The validation process identified the following errors, which were then corrected.
-More information about the bug fixes is available at the link below.
+More information about the bug fixes and validation is available at the link: [TESTING.md](https://github.com/akashebaev-ux/real_estate_analysis_app/blob/main/TESTING.md).

 ---